a1sad1g/soc-analyst-labs/RetailBreach/Walkthrough.md

 ## Q7: Exploiting vulnerabilities to access sensitive system files is a common tactic used by attackers.
 Can you identify the specific payload the attacker used to access a sensitive system file?

-While analyzing the request associated with `log_viewers.php`, I inspected the value passed through the `file` parameter.
+While analyzing the request associated with `log_viewer.php`, I inspected the value passed through the `file` parameter.

-The parameter contained a path using directory traversal sequences (`../`), indicating that the attacker was attempting to navigate outside the application's intended directory and access a sensitive system file.
+The parameter contained a path using directory traversal sequences (`../../../../etc/passwd`), indicating that the attacker was attempting to navigate outside the application's intended directory and access a sensitive system file.

 This is a **Path Traversal** attack.